benmiller314/dsam2024fall/plans/week-13.md

 <a id="preamble"></a>
 ## Preamble: Workshop + peer review plan

-Welcome back, and welcome to our second day of presentations!
-I'm excited to hear more about how it's been going, and especially for you all to hear how it's been going for everyone else.
+Welcome back, and welcome to our third day of presentations!
+I'm excited to talk more about how it's been going, and especially about what insights or conclusions you're beginning to reach.

 ### An updated workshop cycle

-1. We're skipping the presentation itself, so we'll start with someone else **"saying back"** the project: summarizing the heart of what's new this time, i.e. what answers are being put forward, and how the project's creator knows.
+1. We're skipping the presentation itself, so we'll start with someone else **"saying back"** the project: summarizing _the heart of what's new this time_, i.e. what answers are being put forward, and how the project's creator knows.
 Add a **...?** to the end.

 2. The author can then **affirm or clarify**, reaching out into the almost-said to help us all understand how the project is working and what questions you still need help with.